usable-tools/usable-tools/content/AXISevent2020.md

 **Building Trust and Engaging with At-risk Users** *(Tuesday, August 11)*

 Beyond technical skills, engaging with end-users also requires a set of "soft" skills.
 Join this session to learn more about building and maintaining trust with at-risk communities, facilitating feedback collection, and more!
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 **Developing User Personas and Organizational Archetypes** *(Thursday, August 13)*

 This will be an interactive session where participants work together to develop user personas and organizational archetypes.
 These resources play an important role in the design process and allow developers to better understand community needs.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 ## On Your Own